davidsdev519/telvue/README.md

 ## Requirements
 Using ruby (no gems except test-unit or minitest) build a class that satisfies the following business requirements:

-1) accepts two arguments:
+1) Accepts two arguments:
 - duration (in seconds)
 - format desired (with seconds or without seconds) ie: HH:MM or HH:MM:SS,  if no format is provided, default to HH:MM:SS
+2) Duration paramter validation
-2) first verifies that duration is supplied
+- first verifies that duration is supplied
 - second verifies that the duration supplied is a number, not special chars or letters
 - third verifies that the duration supplied is an integer, not a decimal/float
 - fourth verifies that the duration supplied is not a negative number
 - class should stop processing further errors when an error is discovered
-3) return a response to callers that contains:
+4) Return a response to callers that contains:
 - an accurate error message based on the 4 possible error conditions above if verification fails
 - processing should stop as soon as an error is discovered, so only the first error should be reported, do NOT return all errors
 - if no errors found, return the transformed duration from seconds to HH:MM:SS or HH:MM per the format argument
-4) include tests (using minitest or test:unit)
+5) Include tests (using minitest or test:unit)

 ## Set up Project
 This app is developed on a Mac OS.